mdn/content/files/en-us/web/api/idbrequest/result/index.md

 The **`result`** read-only property of the
 {{domxref("IDBRequest")}} interface returns the result of the request.
-If the request failed and the result is not available, an `InvalidStateError` exception is thrown.
+If the request is not completed, the result is not available and an `InvalidStateError` exception is thrown.

 {{AvailableInWorkers}}